soffes/blog/published/2010-02-21-hosting-frustrations/hosting-frustrations.markdown

 ---
-title: Hosting Frustrations
+tags:
+- development
-categories: development web
+- web
 ---

+# Hosting Frustrations

 Lately I've been struggling with good hosting.
 Here's three stories about some stuff I've tried.
 (Skip to the bottom of the post if you just want my conclusion and don't care about the stories.)